stephinehc/network-engineer-portfolio-v0.1/README.md

-# 🌐 Network Engineer Portfolio
+# 🌐 Enterprise Networking Portfolio

 <p align="justify">
 Welcome — I'm an Engineering College Instructor, a licensed Electronics Engineer, and a Certified